progmaticltd/homebox/docs/groupware-sogo.md

 For now, there is one mail filter compatible with SOGo, that searches the addresses in the email received in your address books, and "tags" the messages accordingly.
 Coupled with Sieve filters, this allows you to set specific rules for contacts in your address books.
-For instance, one auto-reposonder for personal contacts, and one for professional ones.
+For instance, one auto-responder for personal contacts, and one for professional ones.

 ![Filter message by address book](img/sogo/abook-based-filter.png)